zerynth/docs-v3/docs/hardware/EXP-AIN.md

 ## **Power**

-Power to the EXP-IO is supplied directly by the ZM1-DB.
+Power to the EXP-AIN is supplied directly by the ZM1-DB through the Z-Bus

 ## **Z-Bus**